 This Altman Plants Assorted Live Cactus Collection is another fun assortment for filling your home with a rather spikey touch of green.
 There are plenty of options, as you get to choose between the number and size of the cactus plants you receive.
 The one thing you can be sure of is that you’ll be getting a live and healthy cacti on arrival which are named for identification and ready to be repotted into more attractive and permanent display pots.
 These plants require minimal maintenance and are easy to care for.

 BEST LOW LIGHT

-If you’re in need of a plant which can survive in a poorly lit area of your home, this Wintergreen Weeping Fig Tree is definitely worth consideration.
-This easy-to-grow plant is fine in low-light conditions and requires an evenly moist soil, making it an acceptable choice for beginners looking to start their plant collection.
+If you’re in need of a plant that can survive in a poorly lit area of your home, this Wintergreen Weeping Fig Tree is definitely worth consideration.
+This easy-to-grow plant is fine in low-light conditions and requires evenly moist soil, making it an acceptable choice for beginners looking to start their plant collection.
 You can also trim the plant as needed to keep it looking healthy and under control.
 This is a great choice for giving living rooms or bedrooms a little splash of green.

 9. ZZ Plant

-One of the best reasons to have plants in your home is their air purifying properties, and one of the best purifying plants in the ZZ plant.
+One of the best reasons to have plants in your home is their air-purifying properties, and one of the best purifying plants in the ZZ plant.
 This is an especially good choice if you need a plant that can survive in low light conditions and with very infrequent waterings.
 The ZZ plant, which has lovely, thick leaves, is native to the arid climates of Kenya and Zanzibar and boasts rhizomes below the soil to help it store water.
 In addition, lots of African cultures believe this plant variety is a symbol of “prosperity and friendship,” making it a lovely housewarming gift.